 Sunrise primarily provides maintenance treatment with buprenorphine products in a chronic disease model of care for patients struggling with opioid use disorder.
-However, Sunrise can also provide short-term detoxification utilizing buprenorphine products over a period of 4-8 weeks on a case-by-case basis.
+However, Sunrise can also provide short-term ambulatory detoxification utilizing buprenorphine products on a case-by-case basis.
 The following are a few examples of such situations that may warrant short-term detoxification:

 Reported or known misuse of treatment medications without access to alternative formulations